tymyrddin/purple/source/docs/foundations/organisational-development/index.rst

 The practical implication for building an ISMS is that compliance frameworks describe what an organisation should do, but Satir's work describes how people actually behave when asked to do it under pressure.
-A security culture that accounts for this will produce procedures that hold in a real incident, awareness programmes that build genuine capacity rather than checkbox confidence, and teams that can be honest about what is not working without fear of what that honesty will cost them.
+A security culture that accounts for this can produce procedures that hold in a real incident, awareness programmes that build genuine capacity rather than checkbox confidence, and teams that can be honest about what is not working without fear of what that honesty will cost them.